(This posting includes a form which you are welcome to use with your students.) *

-3) They give their papers to the teacher, who quickly scans them to make sure that there is nothing inappropriate on them.
+3) They give their papers to the teacher, who briefly looks them over to make sure that there is nothing inappropriate on them.

-4) At random, the teacher returns the papers to the students, and each one tapes the one that they were given on the walls of the classroom.
+4) At random, the teacher returns the papers (perhaps the next day) to the students, and each one tapes the one that they were given on the walls of the classroom.
 These have no names on them, only a number.

 5) They move about the room, read the descriptions and write on a separate piece of paper the name of the classmate who is described.